surniaulula/wpsso-breadcrumbs/readme.txt

 **Select between using ancestors (parents, grand-parents, etc.) or categories for breadcrumbs.**

+**Uses Google's preferred JSON-LD format for Schema markup.**

-**No complicated code to enter, functions to call, or templates to modify:**
+**No theme templates or function files to modify!**

-Simply activate / deactivate the WPSSO Breadcrumbs Markup plugin to enable / disable the addition of Schema BreadcrumbList markup in your webpages.
+Simply activate / deactivate the plugin to enable / disable the addition of Schema BreadcrumbList markup.

 **WPSSO Breadcrumbs Markup is *incredibly fast* and coded for performance:**